 How to get the best car insurance

 - Evaluate your needs: The cost of your car insurance policy depends on several rate factors, such as the car you drive, your driving history, credit score and whether there are any teenage drivers on your policy.
+For example, a parent adding a teen to their policy is likely to anticipate a premium increase due to teens being considered high risk, and may even consider shopping around to find a better quote and switch insurers.

 Car insurance discounts in Nevada